What we do

 Think big, start small

-The local indigenous communities have a deep understanding of the Arctic environment, its ecosystems, and the dynamics of sea ice.
+The local Indigenous communities have a deep understanding of the Arctic environment, its ecosystems, and the dynamics of sea ice.
 For generations, they have inhabited and relied on the Arctic region for their livelihoods and cultural sustenance.
 Their traditional knowledge encompasses a comprehensive understanding of the sea ice’s behavior, seasonal variations, and its ecological significance.
 They are also the ones disproportionately affected by the consequences of climate change.
-For them the loss of sea ice is very real and having a huge impact.
-By involving the local population in restoration initiatives, their invaluable traditional ecological knowledge can be integrated into scientific research and planning, leading to more effective strategies and outcomes.
+For them, the loss of sea ice is very real and has a huge impact.
+By involving the local population in restoration initiatives, we can integrate their invaluable traditional ecological knowledge into scientific research and planning, leading to more effective strategies and outcomes.

-The indigenous communities have inherent rights to their lands and resources.
+The Indigenous communities have inherent rights to their lands and resources.
 These rights are recognized and protected by international agreements, such as the United Nations Declaration on the Rights of Indigenous Peoples.
-These rights make they have a final say in providing permits for projects in their region.
+These rights mean they have a final say in providing permits for projects in their region.
 Nature restoration projects like ours have the potential to create employment opportunities and contribute to local economic development.

 We will use the 8 Inuit Qaujimajatuangit principles as guidelines: